Crashnotes/crashnotes.github.io/_posts/2015-07-12-PoliCTF-Writeup.md

 ####Hard Interview - 50 Points

-This challenge was a great lesson in learning about not overthinking easy challenges!
+This challenge was a great lesson in learning about not overthinking easy challenges and knowing your cheesy hacker movies.

 So we start off with this:
 >**interview.polictf.it:80**